gandarez/go-olson-timezone/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Report a bug to help us improve go-timezone
+about: Report a bug to help us improve go-olson-timezone
 labels: kind/bug
 ---
 <!--